-The thermostat is located on the right side of the appliance and is controlled by the affixed thermostat knob.
+The thermostat is located below the ash lip of the appliance and is controlled by the thermostat knob which is located on the lower left side of the front cast assembly.
 When the knob is positioned at the HIGH setting, the appliance will operate at its highest burn rate and deliver its maximum heat output.
-As the knob is rotated clockwise the burn rate will decrease along with heat output.
+As the knob is rotated counter clockwise the burn rate will decrease along with heat output.
 Burn rate is greatly influenced by location, installation, and external environment, so you may find it necessary to reposition the knob until you find the ideal setting to suit your situation.
 Please note that all adjustments to the thermostat should be done gradually as too rapid a change may cause the thermostat to operate improperly.
 The thermostat is set at the factory.
 DO NOT TAMPER WITH THE THERMOSTAT, this will result in a malfunctioning thermostat.

-ROTATE CLOCKWISE FOR REDUCED HEAT OUTPUT
+ROTATE COUNTER CLOCKWISE FOR REDUCED HEAT OUTPUT